EU study finds honey bees death rates are lower than feared

 By comparison, U.S. beekeepers lost nearly a third of their colonies last winter as part of a largely unexplained decline in the population that could affect food supplies.

-The study found that overall prevalence of the bee disesase American foulbrood was low in all the monitored EU member states, ranging from zero to 11.6 percent.
+The study found that overall prevalence of the bee diseases American foulbrood was low in all the monitored EU member states, ranging from zero to 11.6 percent.

 European foulbrood was even lower.
 Only five member states observed positive cases and the clinical prevalence exceeded 2 percent in only one member state.